 The Public Companies Act stipulates that the chief executive cannot be the chairman of the board of directors.
-This Code of Practice recommends that neither the chief executive nor any other member of the executive management should be a member of the board.
+This Code of Practice recommends that neither the chief executive nor any other executive personnel should be a member of the board.